Over 150 weeks of animated data answers my question: can money buy happiness?

 This mindset helps me focus on getting the most value out of my money.
 I don't mind spending a lot of money, as long as I spend it on something I know will bring me value.
 One of the biggest principles that I've adopted is to not spend money on things that don't make me happy.

 If I truly live according to this principle, then money should really buy me happiness.
 I try to spend money only on things that make me happy.
 So, therefore, my happiness should increase when I'm spending my money.
 Right?

 My financial timeline

-Finally, I’ve added a linear trend line to my cumulative expenses.
+Finally, I've added a linear trend line to my cumulative expenses.
 This shows me that my expenses have grown a little during this entire time.
-I don’t want to fall victim to lifestyle inflation!
-“What is lifestyle inflation?”, I hear you ask.
-It’s the phenomenon of increasing expenses when your income goes up, according to investopedia.
-Is this necessarily a bad thing?
-Well, if I ever want to become financially independent, I should try my hardest to protect myself from lifestyle inflation.
-A certain Physician on FIRE (FIRE means financially independent and retired early) has written a great article on the impact of lifestyle inflation on the finances of 4 different case studies.
-This article shows that it’s critical to avoid lifestyle inflation as much as possible, purely from a financial standpoint.
+I don't want to fall victim to lifestyle inflation!
+"What is lifestyle inflation?", I hear you ask.
+It's the phenomenon of increasing expenses when your income goes up, according to Investopedia.

 But what if money can actually buy me happiness?
 Would lifestyle inflation really be a bad thing?
-After all, happiness is the prime goal in our lifes.
-Well, if all this extra money that I’m spending is actually improving my happiness, than I shouldn’t really care, right?
+After all, happiness is the prime goal in our lives.
+Well, if all this extra money that I'm spending is actually improving my happiness, then I shouldn't really care, right?
 Lifestyle inflation?
 Hell, yeah!
 Where can I sign up?